-The first ever step to learning web development is to learn HTML and CSS.
+The first ever step to learn web development is learning HTML and CSS.
 These two are the basic two coding syntax, that every web app is based upon.

 Most people find learning HTML and CSS a tough task.
 The major reason is availability of too much information everywhere.
 It is quite confusing to decide where to start!

 Here’s a collection of top resources to help you get the right and important information on learning HTML and CSS: